Fantamstick/unice/Assets/Plugins/Unice/Scripts/README.md

 ## What is Unice?
 Unice is a light framework and way of building up a Unity3D project that is highly data-driven and allows developers to create a highly sustainable and view-centric testable environment.
-It's not yet battle-tested and a WIP.
+It's not yet battle-tested and a work in progress.

 ## Why Unice?
 ### Rapid Test Iteration